Sue McIntyre

 She has advised the federal government as a member of both the Council for Sustainable Vegetation Management and the Threatened Species Conservation Committee, and served on the board of Bush Heritage Australia for eight years.
 Sue is a foundation partner in the Mulligans Flat - Goorooyarroo Woodland Experiment, a 1,400 ha woodland restoration project in the ACT.

 In recent years, she has prioritized field-based work: hands-on management, research and observation.
-The ongoing restoration of 50 ha of grassy woodland and forest has been a means of understanding the critical elements of successful weed control and habitat management.
+The ongoing restoration of 50 hectares of grassy woodland and forest has been a means of understanding the critical elements of successful weed control and habitat management.

 She is currently an Honorary Professor at the Fenner School at the Australian National University and an Honorary Fellow at CSIRO.
 She continues to work at the interface of scientific publishing and a general readership.